brikis98/yevgeniy-brikman-homepage/_posts/2019-02-03-antifragile-things-that-gain-from-disorder.md

 We often hear the expression "what doesn't kill me makes me stronger," but Taleb offers a possible alternative interpretation:

-- Perhaps the reality is that you're _already_ stronger and it just kills all the weaker people around you.
+- Perhaps the reality is that you're _already_ stronger, and it just kills all the weaker people around you.
 - So it seems like you came out stronger, and on average, the overall population does end up stronger, but no individual has actually improved.
 - If anything, it may have left you with scars and weakened you!